Unprecedented? Trump aims to defy midterm campaign history

 "When you win the presidency, for some reason you always end up losing the House," Trump told supporters in Nashville.
 "I think what happens is you get complacent."

-It's that complacency that Trump believes he can change, urging his supporters to turn out in November even if the aren't regular midterm election voters.
+It's that complacency that Trump believes he can change, urging his supporters to turn out in November even if they aren't regular midterm election voters.

 The President, who receives regular briefings on Senate and House races, is expected to increase his travel to two or three times a week heading into the late fall, a White House official said.
 Trump had shown an interest in traveling as much as five times a week in the run-up to the fall, but aides suggested a lighter and more targeted schedule.